plaidev/karte-expo-plugin/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue)](https://github.com/plaidev/karte-react-native/blob/master/LICENSE)

-KARTE is a real-time user analytics & action tool.
-This repository holds the source code for the React Native version of KARTE SDK.
+KARTE is a real-time user analysis & action tool.
+This repository holds the source code for the Expo Plugin for the React Native version of the KARTE SDK.

 ## Getting Started
 Please see the detailed instructions in our docs to add [KARTE React Native SDK](https://developers.karte.io/docs/react-native-sdk-v2) to your project.